juliafmorgado/30DaysOtel/week2/day8.md

 const { getNodeAutoInstrumentations } = require('@opentelemetry/auto-instrumentations-node');

 const sdk = new NodeSDK({
+  // Resource: Describe this service
   resource: new Resource({
     [SemanticResourceAttributes.SERVICE_NAME]: 'user-service',
     [SemanticResourceAttributes.SERVICE_VERSION]: '1.0.0',
+    [SemanticResourceAttributes.DEPLOYMENT_ENVIRONMENT]: 'production',
   }),

+  // Exporter: Where to send data
   traceExporter: new OTLPTraceExporter({
     url: process.env.OTEL_EXPORTER_OTLP_ENDPOINT || 'http://localhost:4318/v1/traces',
   }),

+  // Auto-instrumentation: What to instrument automatically
   instrumentations: [getNodeAutoInstrumentations()],

+  // Sampling: How much data to keep (could add this)
+  // sampler: new TraceIdRatioBasedSampler(0.1), // Keep 10%
 });

 sdk.start();
 ```

-**Key insight:** API and SDK are loosely coupled.
+**The magic of loose coupling:** Notice how the API code and SDK configuration are completely separate.
 The API doesn't know what SDK is running.
-The SDK doesn't dictate the API.
+The SDK doesn't dictate what API methods you can use.
+This loose coupling is what makes OpenTelemetry so flexible.

 ## Why the no-op implementation matters